Is a Career in Marketing Right for You? 9 Signs the Answer is ‘Yes’

 5. You Are Good With Design or Editing

-If your website needs a visual upgrade, your employer will approach the marketing department to find out how best to attract customers.
+If your website needs a visual upgrade, your employer will approach the marketing department to determine how best to attract customers.
 Simultaneously, the newer ways of reaching a greater audience – with photos, videos, and useful articles – will involve you knowing your way around editing these different modes of advertising.

-If you’ve been cultivating these skills throughout the years, you’ll be excited to know that a job in marketing will be one of the best ways that you get to engage in those creative endeavors almost every day.
+If you’ve been cultivating these skills throughout the years, you’ll be excited to know that a job in marketing will be one of the best ways to engage in those creative endeavors almost every day.
 Being proficient in these areas will be a big plus when you want to know how to get a marketing career.

 6. You Work Well Under Pressure